 Desmatochelys FHSM VP-17470 has a spongiosa medullary region that gradually transitions into denser cortical bone periosteally.
-The cortical region is well vascularized with longitudinal primary osteons surrounded by parallel-fibered tissue and organized in concentric rows.
+The cortical region is well vascularized with longitudinal primary osteons surrounded by woven- and parallel-fibered tissue and arranged in concentric rows, forming fibrolamellar bone.
 Vascular canals are stretched circumferentially in some regions.
 The cortex of Desmatochelys does not have the spongiosa texture of Protostega, but has more compact cortical bone with smaller and fewer vascular canals.
 There is extensive secondary remodeling within the inner cortex and where the cortex transitions to the medullary region, but it is not clear if any or how many GCMs were removed by remodeling.
-Fifteen CGMs are observed and are significantly more closely spaced than CGMs observed in Protostega specimens.
+Interestingly, secondary osteons seem to be replacing primary osteons using the original vascular canals without removing growth marks.
+This bone replacement pattern has also been observed in cetacean ribs (H. Woodward pers. comm.
+2022).
+Fifteen CGMs are observed and are significantly more closely spaced than CGMs observed in Protostega specimens indicating slower bone apposition rates.
 Consequently, FHSM VP-17970 was at least in its 16th year at the time of death.
 Vascularized bone tissue continues to the periosteal margin with no evidence of an EFS, indicating the individual was still growing at the time of death.

 FHSM VP-700, Toxochelys latiremis humerus (Fig. 3B; Fig. S3D-F)

 Bone microstructure patterns in Toxochelys FHSM VP-700 are more similar to Desmatochelys than Protostega.
 Like Desmatochelys, a spongiosa medullary area transitions into denser cortical bone towards the periosteal surface.
-Longitudinal and circumferential vascular canals are small but abundant and become more circumferentially oriented towards the periosteal surface.
-Parallel-fibered and woven bone are observed through the section.
+Longitudinal and circumferential vascular canals are small but abundant and become more circumferentially arranged towards the periosteal surface.
+Some parallel-fibered and abundant woven bone are observed through the section.
 Large erosion rooms are present in the inner part of the bone and are often surrounded by lamellar bone.
-Although the number of CGMs preserved varies throughout the bone depending on the distribution of spongiosa bone and secondary remodeling, at least nine CGMs are observed.
+Although the number of CGMs preserved varies throughout the bone depending on the distribution of spongiosa bone and secondary remodeling, at least five CGMs are observed.
 However, it is unknown how many CGMs may be lacking due to endosteal resorption and secondary remodeling.
 An avascular layer with smaller osteocyte lacuna and parallel to lamellar bone does surround the periosteal surface of the humerus.
 This is possibly an EFS, indicating the FHSM VP-700 individual had reached somatic growth at the time of death.

 References